DerekTurtleRoe/ares/docs/guides/import.md

-When choosing a game from the Game Library, a drop-down list in the bottom-right of the filesystem browser allows you to choose which regional variant of the console higan should emulate.
+When choosing a game from the Game Library, a drop-down list in the bottom-right of the filesystem browser allows you to choose which regional variant of the console ares should emulate.
 For most consoles,
-higan can reliably guess which variant to use, and the list defaults to "Auto".
+ares can reliably guess which variant to use, and the list defaults to "Auto".

 Games with co-processor firmware